Romambo/JCSDK_DocumentFile/unity_Document.md

   <details>
    <summary>content</summary>

-    The following are the configurations required to export Xcode, but we provide bridge files and configuration files to automatically integrate some configurations, please check the reference usage:
+    The following are the configurations required to export Xcode, but we provide bridge files and configuration files to automatically integrate some configurations:[ios_unity_bridge], please check the reference usage:
     ![图片1]

    1. SDK library and required support library：